Cryptonomicon: Allusions and references from other works

 An excerpt from Cryptonomicon was originally published in the short story collection Disco 2000, edited by Sarah Champion and published in 1998.
 Stephenson's subsequent work, a trio of novels dubbed The Baroque Cycle, provides part of the deep backstory to the characters and events featured in Cryptonomicon.
 Set in the late 17th and early 18th centuries, the novels feature ancestors of several characters in Cryptonomicon, as well as events and objects which affect the action of the later-set book.
 The subtext implies the existence of secret societies or conspiracies, and familial tendencies and groupings found within those darker worlds.

 The short story "Jipi and the Paranoid Chip" takes place some time after the events of Cryptonomicon.
 In the story, the construction of the Crypt has triggered economic growth in Manila and Kinakuta, in which Goto Engineering, and Homa/Homer Goto, a Goto family heir, are involved.
 The IDTRO ("Black Chamber") is also mentioned.

 Stephenson's 2019 novel, Fall; or, Dodge in Hell, a sequel to Reamde (2011), reveals that Fall, Reamde, Cryptonomicon and The Baroque Cycle are all set in the same fictional universe, with references to the Waterhouse, Shaftoe and Hacklheber families, as well as Societas Eruditorum and Epiphyte Corporation.
 Two "Wise" entities from The Baroque Cycle also appear in Fall, including Enoch Root.

 Peter Thiel states in his book Zero to One that Cryptonomicon was required reading during the early days of PayPal.

-Literary significance and criticism
+Reception

 According to critic Jay Clayton, the book is written for a technical or geek audience.
-Despite the technical detail, the book drew praise from both Stephenson's science fiction fan base and literary critics and buyers.
+The book drew praise from both Stephenson's science fiction fan base and literary critics and buyers.
 In Clayton's book Charles Dickens in Cyberspace: The Afterlife of the Nineteenth Century in Postmodern Culture (2003), he calls Stephenson's book the "ultimate geek novel" and draws attention to the "literary-scientific-engineering-military-industrial-intelligence alliance" that produced discoveries in two eras separated by fifty years, World War II and the Internet age.
 In July 2012, io9 included the book on its list of "10 Science Fiction Novels You Pretend to Have Read".

+Patrick Hudson reviewed the book for The Zone, judging it to be an entertaining and thought-provoking work, Hudson observed that the wartime sections, particularly those featuring Bobby Shaftoe, are characterized by dark humor and vivid portrayal of conflict, while the mathematical and cryptographic material evokes comparisons to the style of Thomas Pynchon, though is presented in a more accessible and tightly plotted form.
+While praised for its engaging plot, intellectual depth, and clarity in explaining complex concepts, Hudson criticized its weak characterization of female figures and unconvincing romantic elements.